grakala/getActiveNN/README.rst

  Usage:
  getActiveNN.py

-Set *ConfLoc* with the directory location where hdfs-site.xml exists in script.
+Set *ConfLoc* in the script with the directory location where hdfs-site.xml exists.